 LeBron James picked for 21st straight All-Star Game, extending NBA record

 The NBA revealed the starters — some of them, anyway — for the revamped All-Star Game on Thursday night, and there wasn’t much in the way of surprises.
-James is now officially an All-Star for the 21st year.
+James is now officially an All-Star for the 21st year, and Antetokounmpo is now the ninth player to win the fan vote in back-to-back seasons.

 The other starters: